google-deepmind/mujoco/doc/APIreference.rst

 | Defined in `mjvisualize.h <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjvisualize.h>`_

 | These are the mouse actions that the abstract visualizer recognizes.
 It is up to the user to intercept mouse events
-  and translate them into these actions, as illustrated in ``simulate.cc``.
+  and translate them into these actions, as illustrated in :ref:`simulate.cc <saSimulate>`.

 .. _mjtPertBit: